Issung/Issung/_posts/2024-04-28-ps2iodbdevblog1.md

 ![An image depicting a before/after of the 3D icon view window.
 The after shows new context menu options that allow for viewing previously inaccessible icon variants (copy & delete).](ps2iodbdevblog1-contextmenuvariantsselection.png)
 _After adding some new options to the 3D icon view window, the other variants can be freely viewed, while animated, for the first time (pictured: Ridge Racer V)._

 After adding this new functionality, I was able to view a whole lot of new icons, which was entertaining for hours.
-This sense of exploration was one of the many things that made the PS2 special, and a key reason for starting this project.
+This sense of exploration was one of the many things that made the PS2 special and a key reason for starting this project.

 Thanks for reading along this far!
-In the next devblog we'll take a look at starting to export the asset data into a format that can be easily viewed and shared without any special software.
-Feel free to share your thoughts in the comments, or subscribe to the [rss](/feed.xml) or newsletter below!
+In the next dev blog we'll take a look at starting to export the asset data into a format that can be easily viewed and shared without any special software.
+Feel free to share your thoughts in the comments, or subscribe to the [RSS](/feed.xml) or newsletter below!

 <div id="mc_embed_shell">
       <link href="//cdn-images.mailchimp.com/embedcode/classic-061523.css" rel="stylesheet" type="text/css">